nfergu/memalot/README.md

   created very rarely, Memalot may not detect them.
 Specifically:
   - Memalot does not find objects that are created while the leak report is being generated.
 This is mostly applicable to time-based leak discovery.
   - If the `max_object_age_calls` parameter is set to greater than 1 during function-based leak discovery, Memalot will not find objects that are created on some calls to the function.

+## Leaks Found by Memalot

+Memalot has been used to track down leaks in [TensorFlow](https://github.com/tensorflow/tensorflow/issues/97697#issuecomment-3157515788), [TensorFlow Probability](https://github.com/tensorflow/probability/issues/2008), [Pydantic](https://github.com/pydantic/pydantic/issues/12446), and more.

+If you use Memalot successfully in an open source project, please let us know by tagging @nfergu in Github.